JAckZ97/COMP472_Assignment_1/README.md

     print("No path is found, Please try again! ").

 Starting point in other areas except quarantine cell |and| ending point in quarantine cell:
     1. go to top right cornor of starting point cell.
+(Consider the closest one in terms of geometric distance, ref: https://moodle.concordia.ca/moodle/mod/forum/discuss.php?d=746188)
     2. find top right cornor of closest quarantine area.
     3. find the optimal path from starting point to ending point.